deepset-ai/haystack-home/content/blog/opea-integration/index.md

 - HTTP-based inference with multi-model support (open- and closed-source)
 - Advanced features like batching, streaming, auto-scaling, routing via gateways, and unified observability

-In this demo, we'll use OPEA LLM endpoint in a Haystack pipeline, giving you:
+In this demo, we'll use an OPEA LLM endpoint in a Haystack pipeline, giving you:

 - Instant HTTP access to any hosted model.
 - Seamless switching from small prototypes to production-grade RAG solutions.

-In this tutorial we'll build a simple RAG pipeline that fetches the newest Hacker News posts, sends them to a local OPEA endpoint running a Qwen/Qwen2.5-7B-Instruct demo model, and produces concise one-sentence summaries.
-Of course you can replace our toy model with any other OPEA-served model—making this pattern both lightweight for prototyping and powerful for real-world deployments.
+In this tutorial, we'll build a simple RAG pipeline that fetches the newest Hacker News posts, sends them to a local OPEA endpoint running a `Qwen/Qwen2.5-7B-Instruct` demo model, and produces concise one-sentence summaries.
+Of course, you can replace our example model with any other OPEA-served model, making this pattern both lightweight for prototyping and powerful for real-world deployments.
 Let's get started! 🚀

----

 ## 2. Prerequisites